matryer/goblueprints/README.md

 Issues:

   * BigHuge is mistyped in a few places as BigHugh.
-I don't konw who Big Hugh is, but I'm sure he's very nice.
-Either way, you should consistently type big **HUGE** - Thanks [@OAGr](https://github.com/OAGr)
+I don't know who Big Hugh is, but I'm sure he's very nice.
+Either way, he's a little unwelcome in Chapter 4, so you should consistently type big **HUGE** - Thanks [@OAGr](https://github.com/OAGr)

 ### Chapter 5